ShadowXTP/SonicSlash/README.md

 # Sonic Slash
-    Sonic Slash is a Airbending Addon created for ProjectKorra 1.11.2 and Above!
-    The move is meant to be a improved version of an existing move called AirSlash, with the biggest difference being the ability to lock onto your targets!
+Sonic Slash is a Airbending Addon created for ProjectKorra 1.11.2 and Above, the move is heavily inspired by the outdated addon AirSlash, with the biggest difference being the ability to lock onto your targets!
+The homing attack and the original slash have two different damage options, with the default having the homing attack dealing less damage than the regular slash.

 # Config
     Cooldown: 3000